 The Long Reach girls basketball team just got some company in its quest for a Howard County championship.

-No. 13 and host River Hill staked its claim as a contender for the crown by defeating the previously undefeated Lightning, 74-60, in Clarksville last night.
+No. 13 River Hill staked its claim as a contender for the crown by defeating the previously undefeated Lightning, 74-60, in Clarksville last night.

 The Hawks improved to 15-1 overall and 13-1 in the county.
 Not only did they hand No. 7 Long Reach (15-1, 13-1) its first loss of the season, but they also avenged the only blemish on their schedule - a 61-52 loss to the Lightning on Dec.
 17.